Woutah/configurun/README.md

 local_app(
 	target_function=example_run_function,
-	options_source=parser, #This parser is converted internally to a dataclass-class which is then used as the options-class workspace_path = os.path.join(os.getcwd(), "ExampleArgparse") )
+	options_source=parser, #Parser is converted internally to a dataclass-class which is used as the options-class workspace_path = os.path.join(os.getcwd(), "ExampleArgparse") )
 ```